margarita-moeslein/margarita-moeslein/README.md

 ## Hi, it is Margarita 👋

-+ I'm Fullstack Developer from Leipzig, DE
++ I'm Fullstack Software Engineer from Leipzig, DE
 + Books, travelling and code are my passion
 + Yoga and Pilates are my energy